llm-bible/llm-bible.github.io/_publications/li2024manually.markdown

 bibkey: li2024manually
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.19856"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'Prompting', 'Applications']
+tags: ['GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Prompting']
 ---
 How to evaluate the coding abilities of Large Language Models (LLMs) remains an open question.
 We find that existing benchmarks are poorly aligned with